antancelin/antancelin/README.md

 ### Hi there 👋

-I'm Antoine, AI developer student from ISEN x Simplon by Microsoft & also alternating student as Data Scientist for a french bank.
+I'm Antoine, AI developer student from ISEN x Simplon by Microsoft & alternating student as Data Scientist for a french bank.

 I'm also learning frontend dev. & design by myself. 🖥